denten-books/plain-text/2-device.md

 able to read and write by themselves" [@kittler_there_1995].
 According to this schema, Kittler sees the paper-bound design blueprints of the first integrated microprocessor as the last "real" piece of writing.
-Everything written after that point is hardware (because software is hardware at that "microscopic" level).
+Everything written after that point is hardware, because all digital modes of representation, including text, ultimately rest on hardware architecture.
+The inability to understand hardware, in this view, precludes all higher modes of interpretation.

-Manovich inverts Kittler's argument into "there is only software," by which he means that in a pragmatic sense, the affordances of a given medium are determined by software.
-A printed page begins to differ from its computed analogy only when readers are able to effect something on the screen that they could not on paper.
-To this end, Manovich encourages his readers to become active developers of software, rather than its passive consumers [@manovich_there_2011, 274].
-In that, Manovich reasserts the possibility of writing in the silicon age.
-Kittler (who passed in 2011) could perhaps object to that line of reasoning in maintaining that chip architecture (the last written work, according to him) still determines, as foundation, all higher levels of textuality "floating" above the silicon bedrock.
-And no amount of learning to code would give an ordinary subject the resources required to write in silicon---a process so advanced and expensive as to be limited to a handful of international chip manufacturers.
-In opening a series of nested black boxes, the post-silicon writer hits the impenetrable casket of chip architecture.
+Manovich inverts Kittler's argument into "there is only software," by which he means that in a pragmatic sense, software determines the properties of any media object.
+"What you can do with a particular digital media file can change dramatically," depending on the software, Manovich writes.
+When it comes to digital photographs, to use his example, one application may allow the photographer to crop the image while another may not [@manovich_there_2011, 151].
+From this property-determining aspect of the computational medium (and in reference to the work of Alan Kay), Manovich derives the concept of *metamedia*, "a medium that can dynamically simulate the details of any other medium" [@manovich_there_2011, 105-6].
+"Interactive software adds a new set of operations which can be applied to all media, which we as users experience as their new 'properties'," he writes.
+Furthermore, these properties vary according to the software [@manovich_there_2011, 150-1].
+Kittler (who passed in 2011) could perhaps object to that line of reasoning in maintaining that chip architecture still determines, as foundation, all higher levels of textuality "floating" above the silicon bedrock.
+In other words, everything Manovich writes is true for all *simulated* media, but not for computation itself!
+In opening a series of nested software black boxes, the post-silicon writer and scholar of software hits the impenetrable casket of chip architecture.
+The hardware giving rise to the simulation is not in itself a simulation.
+It therefore ultimately determines the "properties" of software as medium.

 Wittgenstein's thought experimentation does not let us fall definitively into one camp or another.
 The Turing machine must remain a machine for translating